Measles tracker: Follow cases, outbreaks and vaccination rates across the U.S.

 The map below will be updated regularly to show year-to-date new measles case counts reported in each state and Washington, D.C.

-The disease epicenter is now in South Carolina, with more than 500 people in quarantine and hundreds infected in the latest outbreak, as of Jan.
-27.
+The disease epicenter is now in South Carolina, where the CDC has confirmed 600-plus measles cases.
+As of late January, more than 500 people were in quarantine and hundreds infected in the state.

 Three people, including two young girls, died in the U.S. from measles last year.

 The major outbreaks last year began with West Texas in February.
 In October, a measles outbreak occurred along the Utah and Arizona border.
-In all, the CDC recorded 49 measles outbreaks last year, up from 16 in 2024.
+In all, the CDC recorded 49 measles outbreaks in 2025, up from 16 in 2024.

 Childhood vaccination rates have been backsliding, leaving communities vulnerable to this deadly disease.